How to Open a Dispensary in Texas

 Unlike in some states where municipalities are allowed to restrict the operation of cannabis dispensaries in their jurisdictions, a Texas county or municipality may not enact, enforce, or adopt an ordinance or resolution to prohibit the dispensing of low-THC cannabis.
 However, per Administrative Rule 12.7(n), all regulated low-THC dispensary premises may not be located within 1,000 feet of a school or daycare center.

-A list of cannabis dispensaries in Texas can be found here.
+Here is a list of cannabis dispensaries in Texas.

 Can Licensees Have More Than One Dispensary Location in Texas?